nytud/emmorphpy/README.md

 ## Features
  - Stemming and returning the detailed morphological analyses with the proper transducer and config file
  - Handling extra and exceptional lexicons statically and dynamically (see [emmorphpy/emmorphpy.py](https://github.com/ppke-nlpg/emmorphpy/blob/master/emmorphpy/emmorphpy.py) for details)
- - Can be used through REST API, or from Python as a library (see usage examples below)
+ - Can be used through REST API (using [xtsv](https://github.com/dlt-rilmta/xtsv)), or from Python as a library (see usage examples below)

 ## Install on local machine